Show your skoolie and sell some handmade goods!

 Play music?
 Bring your ear candy instrument of choice and jam with others.

 Laser show in the woods?
-Um, ya that happened last year without planning it and we predict a repeat of last year.
+Um, ya that happened the first year without planning it and we predict a repeat of last year.
+Get weird.
+No one will judge.

-I could've ran the event for Saturday and Sunday but I also want to give you all a chance to explore the mystical Willamette National Forest that surrounds us.
+While you're here you should plan to explore the mystical Willamette National Forest that surrounds us.
 The City of Oakridge is only a square mile radius of 2.1 miles.
 Outside the City limits we're surrounded by miles and miles of the Willamette.
 You're deep in the heart of the cascades and the activities are endless.
 Oakridge is the "Mountain Bike Capital Of The Northwest" and we have some world renowned trails with the Willamette Mountain Mercantile bike shop offering mid to high end bikes for rent and Cog Wild mountain bike shuttle company to guide you to all the good trails.

 We also have excellent hiking, fishing, fly fishing, swimming holes, kayaking, SUP, waterfalls, hot springs, mushroom hunting, camping, Waldo Lake (third clearest lake in the world), over 4k miles of old logging forest roads (free camping!), a quirky museum with our logging history, Deep Woods Distillery and an English Style Pub.